orionrobots/orionrobots.github.io/_posts/2007-09-08-engadget-build-underwater-rov.md

 ---
+date: '2007-09-08'
 layout: post
+tags:
+- diy
+- robot news
+- robot building
+- robot kit
+- rov
+- underwater
 title: Engadget Underwater ROV Kit
-tags: [diy, robot news, robot building, robot kit, rov, underwater]
 ---
 Engadget have been playing with an underwater ROV kit created by Carl Hayden High School for use in the National Underwater Robotics Challenge.